Sakeji River

 The Sakeji River is a tributary of the Zambezi.
-The river rises to the south of Kalene Hill in Mwinilunga District, Zambia.
+The river rises to the south of Kalene Hill in Ikelenge District, Zambia.
 It flows northward to join the upper reaches of the Zambezi from the left.

-The Sakeji School, a primary boarding school in the Mwinilunga District overlooks the Sakeji River, which provides hydroelectric power and is used for recreation by the children.
+The Sakeji School, a primary boarding school in the Ikelenge District overlooks the Sakeji River, which provides hydroelectric power and is used for recreation by the children.

 A water wheel on the Sakeji powers a generator that charges battery cells at the school, providing power for lighting.
 Diesel generators are used to provide additional power as needed.